Monmouth Junction, NJ Alcohol and Drug Rehabilitation Programs

 609-554-5389

-Princeton Detox and Recovery Center has been offering addiction rehab to individuals who live in and around Monmouth Junction, New Jersey and who are fighting with drug and alcohol use issues.
+Princeton Detox and Recovery Center has been offering addiction rehab to individuals who live in and around Monmouth Junction, NJ. and who are fighting with drug and alcohol use issues.
 As such, Princeton Detox and Recovery Center offers a array of services including cognitive/behavior therapy, relapse prevention, group therapy, dialectical behavior therapy, contingency management/motivational incentive, matrix model and others applying its unique approaches to addiction treatment and recovery.

 This rehabilitation program also thinks that each client benefits most from individualized services.
 To this end, it has been specializing in a wide array of personalized treatments like legal advocacy, persons who have experienced sexual abuse, treatment for spanish-speaking clients, persons with post-traumatic stress disorder, child care for clients children, residential beds for client's children and more.
 In the same way, this drug and alcohol treatment facility offers these treatments in the following settings - inpatient drug and alcohol rehabs, detox programs, short term drug rehab facilities, outpatient substance abuse treatment services, long term drug and alcohol rehab centers and more.